Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Vitamin C. Vitamin C helps acidify the urine and prevent the recurrence of infection.
 However, caution is needed since some stones can be caused by acidic urine according to Robert Pane with South Kendall Animal Clinic (see video).

-- Cranberry Juice.
+- Cranberry juice.
 While some vets do not believe this works, some think it may be helpful.
-Cranberry juice may work in lowering the PH of the urine and preventing bacteria from attaching to the bladder's wall.
+Cranberry may work to lower the PH of urine and prevent bacteria from attaching to the bladder's wall.
 However, just as with vitamin C, it may cause the urine to become acidic, which may be a problem if the dog happens to have oxalate crystals.
 The best option would be to consult with a vet before using cranberry extract.
+Dog-approved treats are perfectly acceptable.

 Urinary tract infections may not be an immediate emergency, but owners should keep a watchful eye on symptoms and report signs of worsening to their veterinarians promptly.
 Symptoms of bladder stones may mimic those of a urinary tract infection, so it is highly advisable to consult with a veterinarian about the appropriate course of action.